al-lo-co/message_me/README.md

 ##### 5. Description

-It is a web app that has as its purpose bring a channel for communication with messages that use application cable and is build with Semantic UI, it has some functions with pure JS and Coffee Script, it manages sessions also.
+It is a web app that has as purpose bring a channel for communication with messages that use application cable and is build with Semantic UI, it has some functions with pure JS and Coffee Script, it manages sessions also.